snowdj/udothemath1984.github.io/_posts/2017-08-09-jupyter_tricks.md

 date: 2017-08-09 09:00:00

 categories: tool
-description: make your handy tool becomes more handy
+description: Make your handy tool becomes more handy
 ---

 It is always very fascinating to learn something new on your daily tools.
 Check out these